-In Carlin How square there are a number of shops, these include the Post Office Carlin How Fisheries, which is sat on the edge of the square, the tanning salon and hairdressers.
-This is very different to Carlin How Square from 50 years back were you would have seen the co-op.
+In Carlin How square there are a number of shops.
+These include the Post Office, hairdressers and Carlin How Fisheries, which is sat on the edge of the square.
+This is very different to Carlin How Square from 50 years back were you would have seen the Co-op.
 At the end of the square you can see the cenotaph.
 The cenotaph is a memorial for all the people who died in World Wars 1 and 2.

 Over the road from the Cenotaph is the railway line this is used by the Skinningrove works and Boulby Potash.
 The station was called Skinningrove station even though it was situated in Carlin How.
 The station was closed to passengers in 1952.
 It ran from Hull to Newcastle on selected routes.
 About 4 trains ran through a day.
 Skinningrove station has totally gone now and all that remains are a few rocks.

 This is a day of one of Carlin How’s gala days, the top left is the house.
 As you continue along Mount Pleasant you cannot miss the Carlin How Works.
-Carlin How works has had a large life line as it started of as Skinningrove iron ore works, then British steel after that it turned to Corus but now and for nearly a year it has been TATA Steel.
+Carlin How works has had a large life line as it started of as Skinningrove iron ore works, then British steel.
+After that, it turned to Corus and then TATA Steel.

 As you walk past the steel works you come across a row of houses called mount pleasant.
 This is one of the oldest rows of houses in Carlin How.
 The first house has a plaque on the wall saying Mount pleasant. the end house is the same.